-Allegations/concerns which may meet the harms threshold will be investigated, recorded and managed, including non-recent allegations by a child.
-A referral should be made to the Local Authority Designated Officer (LADO).
+Concerns which may meet the harms threshold will be investigated, recorded and managed, including non-recent allegations by a child and referrals to the Local Authority Designated Officer (LADO) in line with our staff codes of conduct.
+Procedures for managing low-level concerns or allegations against staff are clearly identified in KCSiE and the DDSCP.
+In addition to these procedures, the school has a whistleblowing policy.